HunterStanton/sh4bin/README.md

 This is based on a "magic" that holds true for the majority of the .bin chunk types, however some fall through the cracks and won't get identified properly.
 I'm working to eventually be able to accurately identify every possible chunk type, but this will take some time to manually verify everything.
 For now though, it should work and provide a bit more insight into what the .bin file chunks actually are for further research and analysis or modification.

 ## To-Do
-### Game Crash When Repacking Bins
-Figure out if there is some sort of offset directory or table somewhere, because *all* repacked bins currently crash the game due to the way that offsets are calculated.
-If this cannot be overcome, then I will eventually create a "magic" file in the output directory that tells sh4bin how to set the offsets up as they were in the original bin.
-This way, it should be possible to actually *use* the repacked bin files.
-Right now the game just crashes, even though the bins it creates are absolutely correct in a technical sense.

 ### Possible Future Improvements
 The code could use some optimizations and could be simplified by someone who is actually good at C#.
 Swift is my wheelhouse, I haven't written much C# in a long time.